 Sleep is the most important thing for a trucker.
 A sleepy driver is just as dangerous as a drunk driver.
-As such, there are rules in place called the Hours of Service, set by the Federal Motor Carrier Safety Administration:
+There are rules in place called the Hours of Service, set by the Federal Motor Carrier Safety Administration:

 Drivers have to keep a logbook detailing any sleep and rest periods.
-While electronic logging is becoming the industry standard, paper logs are still kept, which can lead to drivers falsifying records.
+While electronic logging is becoming the industry standard, paper logs are still kept.
+Sometimes paper logs are tampered with to falsify records.

-Truck drivers may break these rules, even under the encouragement of employers.
+Truck drivers may break these rules, even with the encouragement of employers.
 In order to meet demands and to maintain profits, a company must make as many deliveries as possible.
-They may take liberties with safety requirements if a job is failing behind.
+They may take liberties with safety requirements if a job is falling behind.
 Additionally, a truckers pay is by the mile and not by the hour.
 This leads to many truckers relying on illegal drugs and over-the-counter methods of staying awake for longer than the human body can safely function.

-Additionally, the manufacturer of any parts on the vehicle or trailer may be liable due to faults in the manufacturing process.
+The manufacturer of any parts of the vehicle or trailer may be liable due to faults in the manufacturing process.

 Truck accidents are a complicated affair.
 Your injuries may be quite severe.
 After an 18 wheeler accident, you may suffer from: